scratchrealm/finufft-benchmark/README.md

 [See this example report](https://figurl.org/f?v=gs://figurl/figurl-report&d=ipfs://bafkreicybk7hhraqemizo7msk6qgvqdwsetq4e4wj67dswkopjjji4ddke&label=FINUFFT%20benchmark)

+The idea is to provide an easy means of benchmarking the FINUFFT library on any computer and generating a report in the form of a figurl link, suitable for sharing and archiving.

 This project uses [kachery-cloud](https://github.com/scratchrealm/kachery-cloud) and [figurl](https://github.com/scratchrealm/figurl2).

 > **IMPORTANT**: Figurl and kachery-cloud are intended for collaborative sharing of data for scientific research.
 They should not be used for other purposes.